awsdocs/amazon-lightsail-developer-guide/doc_source/best-practices-for-securing-windows-based-lightsail-instances.md

 ## Managing your password<a name="best-practices-windows-security-password-management"></a>

-You can change the password on your Windows Server\-based instance to something you can remember\.
+You can change the password on your Windows Server\-based instance\.
 This might be useful if you want to use a remote desktop client to access your Lightsail instance\.
 Lightsail never stores a password you generate\.

 **Note**
 You can use either the Lightsail\-generated password or your own custom password with the browser\-based RDP client in Lightsail\.
 If you use a custom password, you will be prompted for your password every time you log in\.
 It's easier to use the Lightsail\-generated default password with the browser\-based RDP client if you want quick access to your instance\.